mmatthews06/react-challenge/README.md

 # Simple Coding Experiment/Challenge
 This is a web app coding challenge that I came up with for my company.
-It's an example of React, with hook, and excellent testing, done in 5 hours, so it purposely lacks some visual polish.
+It's an example of React, with hooks, and excellent testing, done in 5 hours, so it purposely lacks some visual polish.

 # Install and Run
 1. Make sure you have Node.js installed.
 This was developed with v12.8.0